-Topic 9: Working with attribute data Shapefile templates will be provided on the KBA website (in the Tools section).
+Topic 10: Working with attribute data

+Shapefile templates will be provided on the KBA website (in the Tools section).
 You may need to add, rename or remove attribute Fields and/or modify Field data types to match the appropriate template.
 In this topic, we'll show you how to do this.

-Adding and removing attribute fields To add an attribute Field to an existing spatial layer:
+Adding and removing attribute fields

+To add an attribute Field to an existing spatial layer:

-Editing the properties of an existing attribute field To change the name or edit other properties of an attribute Field:
+To change the name or edit other properties of an attribute Field: